Biography

 Dance

 In May 2018, San Francisco Ballet used Banabila's remixed version of Jump Cuts in Guernica, a choreography by Annabelle Lopez Ochoa.
-In 2019, Banabila was commissioned by Philadelphia Ballet to compose new work for Yin Yue and commissioned by Patrick O' Brien to compose work for Patrick O'Brien Collective, with help from CUNY Dance.
-In 2023, Banabila was commissioned by BalletMet to score a choreography by Yin Yue (Timeless Tide), which premiered at Asian Voices and by YYDC to score a choreography by Yin Yue (Somewhere), which premiered at New York Live Arts (2024).
+In 2019, Banabila was commissioned by Philadelphia Ballet to compose new work for Yin Yue and commissioned by Patrick O' Brien to compose work for Patrick O'Brien Collective, with support from CUNY Dance.
+In 2023, Banabila was commissioned by BalletMet to score a choreography by Yin Yue (Timeless Tide) with support from Northrop, which premiered at Asian Voices and by YYDC to score a choreography by Yin Yue (Somewhere), which premiered at New York Live Arts in 2024.
+Furthermore, Banabila was commissioned to score Presenting Rage, a choreography by Camryn Stafford with support from CUNY Dance, which premiered at Gibney Dance in New York (2025).
+On 5 September 2025, Somewhere will have its European premiere in Rovereto, Italy.